BCLibraries/burns-exhibits/content/Are You Being Served/large-image-gallery-page.md

                 headline="Sugar Bowl Supper Dance, Roosevelt Hotel, New Orleans, 1941" description="Fringilla Quam Consectetur Commodo"
                 size="x-large" >}}
 The undefeated 1940 Eagles met the Tennessee Volunteers in the Sugar Bowl at Tulane Stadium in New Orleans on New Year’s Day, 1941.
 Boston College defeated Tennessee 19-13.
 The 1928 Eagles were the season’s only undefeated football team on the eastern seaboard.
-A banquet for the team was hosted by the Boston College Athletic Association at Elks Hotel on Washington Street in Boston.
+As a part of the event’s festivities, both teams were honored at a supper dance that evening at the Roosevelt Hotel.
 {{< /largefigure >}}

 {{< largefigure src="Menu11_BC1997.006_b4_fSupperDanceProgram_sideA.jpg"
                 headline="Breakfast Menu, Hotel Reed, New Orleans, 1941" description="Pharetra Mattis Inceptos"
-                size="small" >}}As a part of the event’s festivities, both teams were honored at a supper dance that evening at the Roosevelt Hotel.
+                size="small" >}}
 {{< /largefigure >}}

 {{< largefigure src="Menu11_BC1997.006_b4_fSupperDanceProgram_sideB.jpg"